stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 relations (more on that later).

 FFI bindings are defined in submodules of `Web.Internal` ending on `Prim.idr`.
-If you are interested in how to interact with javascript through the FFI, you will find many examples there.
+If you are interested in how to interact with JavaScript through the FFI, you will find many examples there.

 The actual API of this library is provided by the